amytee252/Keystrokes_NN/README.md

 I have elected to use binary cross entropy here.
 Normally when using an entropy loss function then the correct (actual) labels, in this case the test dataset must be encoded as floating numbers, one hot, or an array of integers.
 The predicted labels must then be presented as a probability distribution.
 As we are using the sigmoid function in the last layer, the predicted labels are automatically converted to a probabilitiy distribution so I do not need to explicitly do this.

-### Scaling

-Yes.. scaling gets it's own section ^^.

-There are two ways to go out scaling all the numbers between 0-1.
-Either scale the entire (global) dataset, or scale each individual dataset that is a subset of the global dataset that gets created.
-It was felt it was better to scale the entire dataset.

-Let say you have a human and a bot (imposter) each typing the same password, the bot will do its best to mimic the human.
-As such, the bot will try to have the same typing speeds as a human, and for the most part the bot could probably replicate that.
-However, when one wants to use a special character or a capital, the human user needs to hit the shift key, whereas a bot does not need to do that, it can just select the appropriate character from its 'library'.
-Hence, the time it takes a bot to enter a special character or capital takes less time.
-A clever bot would recognise the need to wait a little longer before selecting the appropriate character to mimic the time delay of a human.
-But it is likely to not be able to mimic this time delay as well as it takes a human to hit the shift key + character.
-The bot could over or underestimate.
-Subtle differences such as these help to tell a human apart from a bot.

-Normalising the entire dataset means that the bot/imposter will have the same distribution of times as the human, but the bots absolute time to enter the password will be different from the human.

-If I were to normalise each user's dataset, I would be normalising away the absolute time that makes a bot stick out compared to a human.

 ### Accuracy

 Unsurprisingly the accuracy is 100% for the most part, as all the data being trained on has the same label, and so this is a very misleading metric, as each training session is completely imbalanced.
 Again, also pointlessly, one can easily guess what the tpr, tnr, fpr, and fnr are going to be, but for the sake of it, their values are still given, and the confusion matrix calculated for each training and plotted at the end.